Kubernetes 101: Part 2

 If we had to use deployment to deploy them, it would have been impossible as pods/servers are launched all at the same time.
 Also the IP address changes for the pods as they may get deleted.

-If we use replicaset, servers/pods will have unique name and once a pod is launched successfully, another one gets created.
+If we use statefulsets, servers/pods will have unique name and once a pod is launched successfully, another one gets created.
 So, it is helpful for us.

 How to create that?

-Here we had to add headless server name and kind as StatefulSet
+Here we had to add headless service name (mysql-h) and kind as StatefulSet

 Headless services

-We did mention headless service in the StatefulSet’s yamnl file
+We did mention headless service in the StatefulSet’s yaml file

 serviceNaame: mysql-h